newplayerdev/ChatLock/README.md

 # Permission message
 permission-message: "§cYou don't have the permission to use that command !"

-# Messages sent to player when chat locked
+# Messages sent to player when locking/unlocking the chat
 chatlock-on: "You locked the chat"
 chatlock-off: "You unlocked the chat"
 chatlock-already-on: "Chat is already locked"